CraftAcademy/chitter-challenge/README.md

 #TODO

-Update this README to indicate the technologies used and give instructions on how to install and run the tests.
+Update this README to give instructions on how to install and run the tests.

 #Bonus Registered User Story